kiba/Writings/atg/chp3_very_much_alive.md

 "But first, I want you to have my laptop."

-"I am sorry?"
+"Excuse me?"

 "If your reality is anything like the stargate series, you guys have a tough road ahead.
-I can at least spare you a macbook."
+I can at least spare you a latest generation macbook."

 It wasn't long before Cromwell held a laptop in his hand.
 Stuff were still being chucked, but that wasn't important.
 If he was truly stuck in this place, he could organize it later.
 If not, then somebody will have to haul the items back to base.

-The gate shut down unceremoniously , only for the gate to start rotating again.
+The gate shut down unceremoniously, only for the gate to start rotating again.

 "Please step back far away from the hazard line, Colonel," Swift said.
 Cromwell compiled.
 Better to have extra margin then to die.